agileek/docker/cpuset-test/README.md

 [![](https://badge.imagelayers.io/agileek/cpuset-test:latest.svg)](https://imagelayers.io/?images=agileek/cpuset-test:latest 'Get your own badge on imagelayers.io')

-You can use this to experiment with the --cpu-share, --cpuset flags of docker run. see here: http://agileek.github.io/docker/2014/08/06/docker-cpuset/
+You can use this to experiment with the --cpu-share, --cpuset-cpus flags of docker run. see here: http://agileek.github.io/docker/2014/08/06/docker-cpuset/

 USAGE (depending on the number of cpus in your machine, numbers are from 0 to n):

-    sudo docker run -it --rm --cpuset=0,1 agileek/cpuset-test sudo docker run -it --rm --cpuset=3 agileek/cpuset-test
+    sudo docker run -it --rm --cpuset-cpus=0,1 agileek/cpuset-test sudo docker run -it --rm --cpuset-cpus=3 agileek/cpuset-test